 How Many Hours Are You Allowed to Work Per Week?

 The number of hours you’re permitted to work in the UK as an international student depends on the kind and nature of the course you’re pursuing.
-Here are details on the number of hours you can work in the UK with respect to the nature and type, of course, you’re taking
+Here are details on the number of hours you can work in the UK with respect to the nature and type of work you’re taking

 Work Hours Per Week